IngageGroup/ingage-directory/README.md

 3) run command "git checkout -b development" to create development branch and avoid merge conflicts with master branch.

-4) Access the google drive folder and download the 3 environment files, and add them to ingage-directory/src/environments within the project directory.
+4) Access the google drive folder(_Ingage Share/F: Project SPaces/IngageDirectory/data-files) and download the 3 environment files, and add them to ingage-directory/src/environments within the project directory.

 5) Within the project directory, run the command "npm install"